 Alternate Text Process

-- Register with the CAS
+- Register with the Center for Accessibility Services

 - Meet with a Disability Services Specialist to determine eligibility for alternate text

 - Register for classes

 - Determine textbooks required (MyRU and the bookstore are good resources for textbook information)